 The fruit of this approach has proved its truth repeatedly in many adult and children’s lives, over many years.
 We identify the fruit Biblically, historically and personally.
 These experiences have proved a solid body of Biblical wisdom applied directly to the education process.
 The Lord has allowed me the grace to contribute to it both theologically and practically in education, human relations at all levels, and in the arts and sciences.

-One extremely important aspect is the balance and self-correction through a systematic approach to repentance — a willingness to learn from Jesus, a willingness to stick to the narrow path which leads to life.
+One extremely important aspect is balance and self-correction through a systematic approach to repentance — a willingness to learn from Jesus, a willingness to stick to the narrow path which leads to life.
 As to balance, for example, we labor in faith, but God brings the increase.
 We have liberty in Christ, but we restrain it so as not to sin presumptuously.
 The Law is good, if used lawfully — the Law is for the lawless (1 Timothy 1:9).
 Discipline is practice under the right level of government.
 Thus, we discipline ourselves and our children in anticipation of Christian self-government and mastery, but never practice discipline for control’s sake.
 Every human endeavor ought self-consciously spring from the Two Commandments of Christ in both philosophy and practice, leading to wholeness, liberty and grace.

 God Principle of Individuality with Union

-Another central aspect is the relational and organizational truth that comes from apprehending God’s principle of individuality — especially the truth that man is only whole in relationship with Christ.
+Another central aspect is the relational and organizational truth that comes from apprehending God’s covenant principle of individuality — especially the truth that man is only whole in relationship with Christ.
 This wholeness is of the kind God always intended for mankind and which we will finally and fully realize in His eternal kingdom, but which work by the Holy Spirit has already begun in this life, including in children.
 As the central organizational truth, individuality lends its power to the teaching and learning of every subject, allowing optimum breaking down of every subject from the whole to its parts in context for learning and mastery.
 Both the above principles and others taken together give a wonderful model for personal and institutional relationships of all kinds, relationships balanced between selfish complacency on one hand and selfish crusading and bullying on the other.

 Christian Service is Relational